-- The Principal should take responsibility for implementing measures to secure acceptable standards of behaviour - The school should have high expectations of pupils' conduct and behaviour, which is commonly understood by staff and pupils and applied consistently and fairly to help create a calm and safe environment - The school has high expectations of pupils' conduct and behaviour, which is commonly understood by staff and pupils and applied consistently and fairly to help create a calm and safe environment - Teachers can sanction pupils whose conduct falls below the standard which could reasonably be expected of them.
+- The Principal should take responsibility for implementing measures to secure acceptable standards of behaviour - The school has high expectations of pupils' conduct and behaviour, which is commonly understood by staff and pupils and applied consistently and fairly to help create a calm and safe environment - Teachers can sanction pupils whose conduct falls below the standard which could reasonably be expected of them.
 This means that if a pupil misbehaves, breaks a rule or fails to follow a reasonable instruction, the teacher can apply a sanction on that pupil.
 This power also applies to all paid staff with responsibility for pupils - Staff can issue sanctions any time pupils are in school or elsewhere under the charge of a member of staff, including on school visits.
 This also applies in certain circumstances when a pupil's misbehaviour occurs outside of school - Teachers have authority to issue detention to pupils, including same-day detentions and outside of school hours - School staff can confiscate, retain or dispose of a pupil's property